-The outbreak of COVID-19 may continue to adversely impact our business, including our manufacturing efforts, and our preclinical studies and clinical trials.
+The ongoing effects of the COVID-19 pandemic may continue to adversely impact our business, including our manufacturing efforts and clinical trials.

-The ongoing COVID-19 pandemic has impacted our business and we expect it to continue to do so.
-In response to the spread of COVID-19, we limited entry into our facilities for non-essential personnel, and instituted daily health checks and weekly COVID-19 screenings for employees who entered the facility.
-In addition, we have experienced delays in the ongoing enrollment of our clinical trials as a result of COVID-19.
-If COVID-19 continues to spread in the United States and elsewhere, we may experience disruptions that could severely impact our business, preclinical studies and clinical trials, including:
+The ongoing effects of the COVID-19 pandemic has impacted our business and we expect it to continue to do so.
+We have experienced delays in the ongoing enrollment of our clinical trials as a result of COVID-19.
+If there is a resurgence of COVID-19 in the United States and elsewhere, we may experience disruptions that could severely impact our business and clinical trials, including:

-- · further delays or difficulties in enrolling patients in our clinical trials; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials, including interruption in global shipping that may affect the transport of clinical trial materials; - changes in hospital or research institution policies or local regulations as part of a response to the COVID-19 pandemic which may require us to change the ways in which our clinical trials are conducted, which may result in unexpected costs, or to discontinue the clinical trials altogether; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals and clinics serving as our clinical trial sites and hospital and clinic staff supporting the conduct of our clinical trials; - interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others, or interruption of clinical trial subject visits and study procedures, or the closing of clinical trial sites due to the virus, the occurrence of which could affect the integrity of clinical trial data; - interruption in global shipping affecting the transport of clinical trial materials, such as our HAVs and other supplies used in our clinical trials; - interruption in supply of raw materials required to manufacture our product candidates, or increased costs due to supply chain disruptions or inflation in the cost of goods, services or other operating inputs; - risk that participants enrolled in our clinical trials will acquire COVID-19 while the clinical trial is ongoing, or will withdraw from the clinical trial due to concerns over COVID-19, which could impact the results of the clinical trial, including by increasing the number of observed adverse events, or reducing the statistical power of the clinical trials; - interruptions or delays in preclinical studies, including delays in obtaining and housing experimental animals and in performing surgical interventions on animals to test our products; - delays in necessary interactions with regulators, ethics committees and other important agencies and contractors due to limitations in employee resources or forced furlough of government employees; - delays in receiving feedback or responses from the FDA regarding regulatory submissions; - · delays in obtaining meetings with FDA reviewers regarding manufacturing and clinical trials;

-- limitations in employee resources that would otherwise be focused on the conduct of our clinical trials or the manufacture of our product candidates, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; - changes to the clinical endpoints, statistical analysis plan, or enrollment plans for ongoing clinical trials due to limitations in patients, resources, or sites, including due to COVID-19; - unanticipated deaths of clinical trial patients due to COVID-19 or due to lack of healthcare resources and follow-up as a consequence of COVID-19; - interruption or delays to our sourced discovery and clinical activities; and - impacts from prolonged remote work arrangements, such as increased cybersecurity risks and strains on our business continuity plans.
+- further delays or difficulties in enrolling patients in our clinical trials; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials, including interruption in global shipping that may affect the transport of clinical trial materials; - shortages of clinical trial site and hospital and clinic staff supporting the conduct of our clinical trials; - risk that participants enrolled in our clinical trials will acquire COVID-19 while the clinical trial is ongoing, or will withdraw from the clinical trial due to concerns over COVID-19, which could impact the results of the clinical trial, including by increasing the number of observed adverse events, or reducing the statistical power of the clinical trials; - delays in necessary interactions with regulators, ethics committees and other important agencies and contractors due to limitations in employee resources; - changes to the clinical endpoints, statistical analysis plan, or enrollment plans for ongoing clinical trials due to limitations in patients, resources, or sites, including due to COVID-19; and - unanticipated deaths of clinical trial patients due to COVID-19 or due to lack of healthcare resources and follow-up as a consequence of COVID-19.